 Our trips are one-of-a-kind, life changing adventures.
 But don’t just take our word for it.

-- Video: Hear what Mia-Cara had to say about studying marine biology in ...
+- Video: Hear what Megan said about studying medicine in Belize

 Have a question or a memory to share?

 The potholes bounced the bus up and down as we drove along a dirt road to the tiny agrarian town of Caledonia.
 The remote village is approximately 150 miles south of Cancun in the proud country ...The potholes bounced the bus up and down as we drove along a dirt road to the tiny agrarian town of Caledonia.
 The remote village is approximately 150 miles south of Cancun in the proud country of Belize.
 It is a sugar cane village and nearly everyone in town is connected to this vital crop.
 Once each year, a doctor will come with volunteers and run the town health clinic.
 It's a small, clean building with six rooms, one devoted to a poorly stocked pharmacy and the others to waiting and exam rooms.
 I was in Belize with a group learning about Mayan and wilderness medicine and I was eager to put my new medical knowledge to the test.
 The group of eleven kids and I were nervous about operating the clinic by ourselves; however, we knew that we could handle the task.
 For two and a half weeks we had been studying together and performing scenarios to earn our Wilderness First Responder certification.

 The night before we ran the clinic, we walked around Caledonia, going from one colorful house to the next, telling people that the clinic was open and welcoming them to come see the doctor.
 Everyone seemed delighted to hear about the clinic, so much so that we were given dinner at many of the houses.
 I was struck by their generosity because they barely make enough money for themselves, but do not hesitate to offer food to total strangers.
 Late that night, after planning for the next day and reviewing our jobs, I climbed into bed but could barely sleep from excitement.